 Low-dose imaging regimes that limit the number of electrons hitting the sample, thereby reducing damage are common in cryo-EM.
 However, these may have the disadvantage of low signal-to-noise ratios in the final images.
 Data processing is often required to improve contrast.

 You can use cryofixation to fix your sample even if you do not have a cryo-stage or the capability to perform cryo-EM on your microscope.
 Sample processing steps identical to those used following chemical fixation can be applied to frozen samples following freeze substitution (see below).

 After fixation, sample dehydration is necessary.
 This is accomplished by using a gradient series of ethanol, methanol, or acetone solutions in water, usually 30%, 40%, 50%, 60%, 70%, 80%, 90%, and several changes at 100%.
 You can dehydrate cryofixed samples at -90? (freeze substitution) in very high solvent concentrations (95% or higher), some of which can include stains such as osmium tetroxide for contrast.

-All chemicals and fixation procedures used for biological electron microscopy are hazardous and some are extremely toxic.
+All chemicals and methods of fixation for electron microscopy are hazardous and some are extremely toxic.
 They are designed for killing and preserving cells, and you do not want them anywhere near your own tissues.
-You must use appropriate health and safety equipment, such as gloves, eye protection and a fume hood for the chemical procedures.
+You must use appropriate health and safety equipment, such as gloves, eye protection, and a fume hood for the chemical procedures.

-The fixation method you choose is imperative in obtaining reliable results.
-Before you get started on your next EM experiment, be sure to take the time to optimise your sample preparation protocol – your future self will thank you.
+Whatever the application of your electron microscopy experiment, the fixation method you choose is imperative in obtaining reliable results.
+Before you get started on your next EM experiment, be sure to take the time to optimize your sample preparation protocol – your future self will thank you.